Nibelar/SpaceShoot/README.md

 # SpaceShoot
-Game fully writtern in JavaScript for educational purposes
+Game fully written in JavaScript for educational purposes